ifnesi/cfk_demo/README.md

 # Installation (only need to do that once)

-Start Docker
-Make sure to check the boxes `Enable Kubernetes` and `Show system containers (advanced)`:
+Start Docker and make sure to check the boxes `Enable Kubernetes` and `Show system containers (advanced)`:

 <img src="docs/docker_settings.png" height="150"><br>